← Articles

 “Frank,” she said, her eyes avoiding my dusty boots, “we’re all set.
 The home unit handled it.”

 “It’s cheaper,” she added quickly, as if that made it okay.
-Noticing the look on my face, she dropped to a whisper as she said, “Look, if I had my way we’d go back to the way things were.
+Noticing the look on my face, she whispered, “Look, if I had my way we’d go back to the way things were.
 It just doesn’t make sense anymore.
 I’m sorry Frank.”

 At home, my workbench sat clean.
 Too clean.
 My hands missed the grit of sandpaper and the resistance of oak.
-My wife watched me toss old job flyers into the trash, her silence more supportive than any speech.
+My wife watched me toss another job listing into the trash, her silence more supportive than any speech.
 At dinner, she set a plate in front of me and squeezed my shoulder, as if to remind my body it still mattered.

 At breakfast, my oldest asked, cautiously, “Dad… what will you do?”